ndrslmpk/flask-crud-todo/README.md

 @tailwind utilities;
 ```

-5. For the generation of CSS from the tailwind preprocessor directives in `static/src/style.css` into the core css file `static/css/main.css`, we run `npx tailwindcss -i ./src/style.css -o css/main.css`
+5. For the generation of CSS from the tailwind preprocessor directives in `static/src/style.css` into the core css file `static/css/main.css`, we run `npx tailwindcss -i ./static/src/style.css -o ./style/css/main.css`
-6. Add a `tailwdind.config.css` file and add an initial [content configuration](https://tailwindcss.com/docs/content-configuration) to tell tailwind which HTML templates and JavaScript components should be supported by tailwind.
+6. Add a `tailwind.config.js` file and add an initial [content configuration](https://tailwindcss.com/docs/content-configuration) to tell tailwind which HTML templates and JavaScript components should be supported by tailwind.
 To get more into the details of how to cofigure tailwind properly, watch the docs.

 ```
 module.exports = {
-  content: [
+  content: ["./templates/*.{html,js,jsx}"],
-    './templates/**/*.{html,js}',
-  ],
-  // ...
-}
+  theme: {
+    extend: {},
+  },
+  plugins: [],
+};
 ```

 ### Modifying migrations